scienceprojectlab logo

 Paper chromatography.

 Paper chromatography method allows you to separate different components from a mixture.
-For example you can check if colored markers are made of one color ink or mixture of different inks.
+For example you can check if colored markers are made of one color ink or a mixture of different inks.
 This project is easy to do at home.
 Experimental part of the science project will take a few hours, or less if everything is going just right.
 All you need is coffee filters, solvents (most of them are used for cleaning) and colored markers to separate.
 Read more about separating components of the black water marker using paper chromatography.

 To the top of the page.